-Coconut, named by our grandson for our Hawaiian roots, has given me a reason to live.
+Coconut, named for our Hawaiian roots, has given me a reason to live.
 Before Coconut I could barely get in a car, let alone drive.
 I no longer sang or wrote, both of which had been lifelong passions.
 Crowds caused major panic attacks and I was so angry and negative I drove people away.

 I drive most days, I’m writing again, singing in the area’s top choral group, and volunteering.
 I have a part-time job and I feel like I am making a difference.
 I’ll likely always have headaches, but they are more manageable thanks in large part because of time and my dog.

 I’m Coconut’s person.
 His love is pure and unconditional, never based on my moods.
 He’s forgiving and the best listener.
 He has truly saved my life.